MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 # Script: Robocopy_Remote_Server_.ps1
 #===========================================================================
 .DESCRIPTION:
-Change the following variables to match your source cluster VM path with the destination cluster VM path.
-Then run this script on each source Cluster Node CSV owner and make sure the destination cluster node is set to the CSV owner for the destination CSV.
+Change the following variables to match your source system VM path with the destination system VM path.
+Then run this script on each source Cluster Node CSV owner and make sure the destination system machine is set to the CSV owner for the destination CSV.

         Change $Dest_Server = "Node01"
         Change $source  = "C:\Clusterstorage\Volume01"